Last Updated on November 12, 2019

 The sheath surrounding the tendon becomes swollen and thick, and moving your thumb will be very painful.

 De Quervain’s tendinitis may develop gradually or suddenly.
 Movements like making a fist, grasping or holding objects or turning the wrist can be difficult.

 The pain results from swelling of the wrist tendons at the base of the thumb, which is caused by irritation or inflammation.
 Repetitive activities and overuse are often responsible for the onset of de Quervain’s.

 Carpal Tunnel Syndrome

 Carpal tunnel syndrome is a condition that occurs because of compression of the median nerve in the wrist and results in pain, numbness and a tingling sensation in the hand and fingers.
 The median nerve passes through the carpal tunnel which is a narrow space where it can get compressed.

-Hand is terminal organ of upper limb and is prone to get injured to cuts, crushes, fractures, burns, and bites.
+The hand is the terminal organ of the upper limb and is prone to get injured to cuts, crushes, fractures, burns, and bites.

 A fracture, or a break in a bone, can cause a great deal of hand pain.

-Sprain is an injury to ligament is called a sprain.
+A sprain is an injury to a ligament is called a sprain.

 The cause is not always known.
 It may be brought on by a series of small injuries to the tendon, a previous injury or strain, infection, or rheumatoid arthritis.

 A ganglion is a fluid-filled swelling that develops near a joint or a tendon.
 It usually appears on the dorsal side of the wrist but can be seen in tendon sheaths of thumb or fingers as well.

 Size of the ganglion varies, it is a smooth, soft lump under the skin that contains thick, jelly-like fluid, called synovial fluid and often communicates with the joint of the wrist.

 Most of the ganglions are painless but they can often become painful.